alimy/gogs-upgrade/README.md

 ```
 alimy@gility gogs$ make help
     help		- Print help infomation about this
 	update		- Update gogs to new version but not dependents
 	upgrade		- Upgrade gogs to new version include update dependents
 	serve		- Serve gogs to test
-	backup		- Just backup gogs's assets to .backup directory
+	backup		- Just backup gogs''s assets to .backup directory
 	rollback	- Rollback gogs to previous build version
 	clean		- Clean gogs assets but not configure files
 	distclean	- Distclean gogs assets and backup